 4. Physicians’ Portal

 Do your referring providers have access to a web-based physicians’ portal that can easily be integrated into their EMR?
 If the answer to this question is no, then your staff is likely burdened with unnecessary phone requests for your patients’ medical records.
-Having this feature as part of your RIS/PACS can decrease CD burning, and currier and shipping costs for medical records.
+Having this feature as part of your RIS/PACS can decrease CD burning, and courier and shipping costs for medical records.
 This feature is also an excellent PR tool that can help increase customer satisfaction.

-If your RIS/PACS already has these great cost saving features, I would suggest that you use them in your practice to maximize the value of your system.
+If your RIS/PACS already has these great cost-saving features, I would suggest that you use them in your practice to maximize the value of your system.
 If you find that you don’t have access to these features, you may want to consider finding a RIS/PACS vendor that can help you.